Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

 We note that while the freezing dynamics is similar between the large-$N$ KBE and small-$N$ ED, the non-freezing dynamics show some difference.
 The non-freezing ED results show stronger fluctuations, likely related to the single-disorder snapshots and finite-size effects \cite{PhysRevE.89.042112,PhysRevLett.123.010601}.

 {\it Dynamical decoupling, Entanglement growth, and Chaos.-} To help distinguish the nature of the residual quantum dynamics at and away from freezing, we focus on two different diagnostics.
 First, we compute the entanglement entropy (EE) stroboscopically of a single dot $S_\text{ent}=-\Tr_R\rho_R\ln\rho_R$, $\rho_R=\Tr_L \rho_{LR}$ using exact-diagonalization for the small systems, as before.
-Next, we analyze the growth of chaos in the large$-N$ framework by extending the KBE-based formalism to account for the additional backward time-evolution.
+Next, we analyze the growth of chaos in the large$-N$ framework by extending the KBE-based formalism to account for the additional backward time-evolution. {We note that a generic characterization of quantum chaos in floquet systems is still an open question \cite{CLim2024,SBhattacharjee2024,TLeBlond2021}, and here the large-$N$ formulation has allowed us to compute the out-of-time-order correlators (OTOC) which is an indicator of chaos.}

 The results for EE are shown in Fig.~\ref{fig:EDSent}.
 We initialize the system in a product state, such that the two dots are unentangled.
 Away from freezing, we find that the EE grows and saturates.
 On the other hand, at freezing the EE does not display any appreciable growth up to late times.